mperham/blog/content/post/2017/2017-10-24-introducing-faktory.md

 A. It's a brand new project but only you can determine how risk tolerant you are.
 I will release 1.0 when the APIs are solid and I feel it is stable.

-Q. Does Faktory require Redis?<br/>
+Q. Does Faktory require I install Redis?<br/>
-A. No. Faktory is a standalone 64-bit Linux binary; it needs a Faktory worker process to consume jobs.
-Redis -> Sidekiq == Faktory -> Faktory worker
+A. No. Faktory installs and manages Redis internall.
+You don't need to do anything.

 Q. Are there other things like Faktory?<br/>
 A. Yep, beanstalkd, starling, gearman and others.
 Faktory aims to be